 Currently, our business is significantly dependent on our operations outside the US, particularly the production of substantially all of our products.
 For the fiscal year ending December 31, 2021, sales outside North America were only 0.4% of our net sales.
 However, almost all of our manufacturing operations are now located outside of the U.S..
 The inherent risks of international operations could harm our business, results of operation, and liquidity.
-For instance, our operations in Mexico are subject to the challenges and risks associated with international operations across different cultures and languages, and economic, legal, political and regulatory risks.
+For instance, our operations in Mexico are subject to the challenges and risks associated with international operations, including those related to integration of operations across different cultures and languages, and economic, legal, political and regulatory risks.
 In addition, fluctuations in the currency exchange rates have had, and may continue to have, an adverse effect on our financial results.
-The types of risks faced in connection with international operations include, among others: regulatory and communications requirements and policy changes; currency exchange rate fluctuation, including changes in value of the Vietnamese dong, Chinese renminbi, and Mexican peso relative to the U.S. dollar; cultural differences; reduced protection for intellectual property rights in some countries; political and economic changes and disruptions; governmental currency controls; shipping costs; strikes and work slowdowns at ports or other locations in the supply path; and import, export, and tariff regulations.
-Almost all of our products are subject to numerous risks including currency risk and economic, legal, political and regulatory risks.
-Additionally, the U.S. government has instituted or proposed other changes.
-If the u.S. and other countries where we conduct our business.
-It may be time-consuming and expensive for us to alter our business operations in order to adapt to or comply with any such changes.
-If the U.S. were to withdraw from or materially modify international trade agreements to which it is a party, or if fariffs were imposed or raised on the products sourced from outsides the U.S. that we buy, our costs fo
+The types of risks faced in connection with international operations include, among others: regulatory and communications requirements and policy changes; currency exchange rate fluctuation, including changes in value of the Vietnamese dong, Chinese renminbi, and Mexican peso relative to the U.S. dollar; cultural differences; reduced control over staff and other difficulties in staffing and managing foreign operations; reduced protection for intellectual property rights in some countries; political and economic changes and disruptions; governmental currency controls; shipping costs; strikes and work slowdowns at ports or other locations in the supply path; and import, export, and tariff regulations.
+Almost all of our products are built in Vietnam, manifand China or Taiwan, so these products are subject to numerous risks including currency risk and economic, legal, political and regulatory risks.
+Additionally, the U.S. government has instituted or proposed other changes in trade policies that include the negotiation or termination of trade agreements economic sanctions on individuals, corporations or countries, and other countries where we conduct our business.
+It may